linked-db/linked-ql/README.md

 <br>

-> Think a better replacement for your ORMs and migration tools (combined)!

 <div align="center">

 [Follow](https://x.com/LinkedQL) • [Sponsor](https://github.com/sponsors/ox-harris)

-Linked QL is a next generation databaase query client and migration wizard that helps you cut through the complexities with ease! `v0.3` is our latest iteration yet!
+Linked QL is a next generation databaase query client and migration wizard that helps you cut through the complexities with ease!
+With our latest iteration—`v0.3`—think a better replacement for your ORMs and migration tools (combined)!

 Linked QL is JS-based and database-agnostic—supporting PostgreSQL, MySQL and mariadb (on the backend), and [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) (in the browser)!